Restriction of $p$-adic representations of $\mathrm{GL}_2(\mathbf{Q}_p)$ to parahoric subgroups: Banach space representations.

 \subsection{Proof of Theorem~\ref{restriction}: reducible reduction.}

-Now assume that~$\Pi$ is not ordinary (as defined in~\cite{Paskunasimage}) but has no lattice with supersingular reduction.
-Then by the main results of~\cite{Paskunasimage} the Jordan--H\"older factors of the reduction of any lattice are principal series representations~$\{ \pi_1, \pi_2\}$ with distinct $K$-socle.
+Now assume that~$\Pi$ is not ordinary (as defined in~\cite{Paskunasimage}) but has no $G$-stable lattice with supersingular reduction.
+Then by the main results of~\cite{Paskunasimage} the Jordan--H\"older factors of the reduction of any $G$-stable lattice are principal series representations~$\{ \pi_1, \pi_2\}$ with distinct $K$-socle.
 Assume that~$\Pi^1 \subset \Pi$ is a proper $K$-stable closed $E$-subspace.
 We are going to prove that~$\Pi^1$ is finite-dimensional over~$E$.
-We introduce the following piece of notation: if~$\Theta \subset \Pi$ is a lattice, we write~$\lbar \Theta^{\sub}$ for the image of the injection
+We introduce the following piece of notation: if~$\Theta \subset \Pi$ is a $G$-stable lattice, we write~ $\lbar \Theta = \Theta \otimes_\mO k$, and we write $\lbar \Theta^{\sub}$ for the image of the injection